-I usually start with the good but in this case I’ll start with the bad, then wrap around to the good.
+I usually start with the good but in this case the bad will be highlighted, then we’ll wrap around to the good.

 So, this one ended up not having romance, which is totally fine.
 But it doesn’t just have no romance- it’s like the anti-romance, the polar opposite of romantic, and preceded by a sadly perfect setup for a love story.

-These characters, Peter and Kate, are split up across a span of years and we see their births, their upbringing, their departure from one another, their college years, finally they are just about to meet again and then.. drumroll the author skips completely over a long-suffering, long-awaited reunion to plunk us down into grim moments, years later.
+These characters, Peter and Kate, are split up across a span of years and we see their births, their upbringing, their departure from one another, their college years until finally they are just about to meet again and then.. drumroll the author skips completely over a long-suffering, long-awaited reunion to plunk us down into very grim moments, years later.

-About the family saga bit- there are really only six or so characters who ever matter across the span of this novel.
-I could not tell you a single worthwhile thing about Kate’s sisters or other assorted children who are born, for example.
+About the family saga bit, there are really only six or so characters who ever matter across the span of this novel.
+I could not tell you a single worthwhile thing about Kate’s sisters or several of the assorted children born, for example.

-I feel kind of weird about leveling my next criticism, which is that everything that everyone goes through is awful.
+It feels kind of weird about leveling this next criticism, which is that everything that everyone goes through is awful.
 I have a strange, hard-to-explain fondness for books where everything is awful.
 A Little Life from Hanya Yanagihara, for example, had me crying at 4 o’clock in the morning while marathoning its 800+ pages.

-I think my lack of connection could have something to do with the emphasis on domestic drama.
-As mentioned briefly in the synopsis the “daily intimacies of marriage” bit.
+My lack of connection could have something to do with the emphasis on domestic drama.
+As mentioned briefly in the synopsis, the “daily intimacies of marriage” bit.
 I have made efforts over the years to pointedly avoid books about very down-to-earth suburban slice-of-life issues and domesticity unless it’s merely a feature of a larger whole, as can be the case with thriller, horror, or magical realism novels.

-In one passage that was quite easy to relate to, Peter laments how boring and monotonous his life is and how the boredom and tedium he feels in such a plain day-to-day life is causing problems for him.
-I completely and utterly understood where he was coming from and often felt challenged in reading about it.
+In one passage that was quite easy to relate to, Peter laments how boring and monotonous his life is and how the boredom and tedium he feels in such a plain day-to-day life is causing difficulties for him.
+I completely and utterly understood where he was coming from as it was equally tiresome to read about.

 The final area of trouble for me was the dialogue between characters.
 I would like to preface this by stating that the writing is by and large gorgeous.
 But then characters actually talk to each other and it’s like a whiplash of clunky, curt, short-shrift dialogue that is not warm, conversational, or particularly intelligent.
-I always had the sense that they just don’t know each other very well.
-To be fair, these issues tie into a theme of the story- inadequate communication.
-But it’s nevertheless frustrating to see this often unappealing dialogue and led to my actively disliking almost everyone in the narrative and having a distaste for their relationships with one another.
+I always had the sense that these people didn’t know each other beyond day-to-day functioning.
+To be fair, these issues tie into a theme of the story- inadequate communication and understanding.
+But it’s nevertheless frustrating to see unappealing dialogue and led to my actively disliking almost everyone in the narrative and having a distaste for their relationships with one another.